kuzudb/kuzudb.github.io/docs/client-apis/c-api/overview.md

 ---

 # C API
+This module contains C API documentaion.
 Please see the [getting started instructions](../../getting-started/introduction-examples.md#c-api-1) for details on how to install the C API and set up your environment.